bgamari/ghc-wiki-import/explicit-call-stack/stack-trace-experience.md

-Then I ran the transformed program inside the ghci debugger, and set a breakpoint manually around the call to div.
-This works because the stack transformation adds new arguments to functions to pass stacks around, and the ghci debugger can view all the arguments to a function when it hits a breakpoint.
-We can ask the debugger to print out the value of the variable which holds the stack when the breakpoint around div is reached.
-Obviously this is not exactly how it would work in practice (it would be automated), but it is good enough for the purpose of this experiment.
+Then I ran the transformed program inside the ghci debugger, and set a breakpoint manually around the call to div (that is, the call to div in the transformed version of the program, not the original version).
+This works because the transformation adds a new arguments to each function to pass stacks around, and the ghci debugger can view all the arguments to a function when it hits a breakpoint.
+Obviously it would be automated in practice, but this method is good enough for the purpose of this experiment.

+Here is the generated stack (edited to make it easier to read and compare with others):

 ```wiki